 Some HMOs may be exempt if they were already operating lawfully before the Article 4 Direction was introduced.
 Your local authority or a planning consultant can confirm whether this applies to a specific property.

 Lenders need certainty that a property can legally be used as an HMO.
 If you buy a property in an Article 4 area without the required planning permission in place, a lender may decline the application or withdraw a mortgage offer prior to completion.
+It’s also important to understand how your choice of product can impact affordability and risk, particularly when comparing Fixed vs Tracker HMO Mortgages.

 You can learn more about the planning system and how local authorities apply planning rules on the GOV.UK website.